Join Now

 Others: non-dairy milk, broth/stocks, and anything else you like that I missed!

 **Notes: This list is made with meals in mind, so I’m not listing out snacks.
 I also didn’t include bread products because they aren’t as shelf-stable.
-I keep my bread, tortillas, etc. in the fridge or freezer to keep them fresh for as long as possible!
+Pro-tip: Bread and tortillas can go in the fridge or freezer to stay fresh longer!
 I also do not recommend buying ALL of the items listed above, just the ones that meet your needs and preferences!

 Remember, pantry staples are intended to make life easier in the kitchen, so the goal is to combine basic ingredients that require minimal time and effort.
 That being said, knowing how to use your pantry items can really open the door to endless meal possibilities.
 At the very least, I suggest combining a protein, fat, carb, and something for flavor.